SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/cluster_by.rst

      - Description
    * - ``schema_name``
      - The schema name for the table.
 Defaults to ``public`` if not specified.
+   * - ``OR REPLACE``
+     - Creates a new tables and overwrites any existing table by the same name.
+Does not return an error if the table already exists. ``CREATE OR REPLACE`` does not check the table contents or structure, only the table name.
+   * - ``column_def``
+     - A comma separated list of column definitions.
+A minimal column definition includes a name identifier and a datatype.
+Other column constraints and default values can be added optionally.
    * - ``table_name``
      - The table name to apply the change to.
    * - ``column_name [, ... ]``